Siponek/ROS-SLAM-with-Gazeboo-Autonomous-robot/README.md

 # Research Track 1 Assigment 3
 # Drunk and blind SLAM driving robot
+Università di Genova

 ## Intro
-The third assignment of the "Research Track 1" course, for the Robotics Engineering degree, Università di Genova.
+The third assignment of the Research Track 1 course.
 The goal is to have an robot that uses SLAM algorithm to move around the map in three diffrent modes.

-## Running the program
+## Get started
 ### Downloading the packages and installing
 The simulator requires ROS.
 Clone this repository into your ROS workspace's src/ folder.
 ```